Facts and figures - CIP

 Facts and figures

-The Community Investment Programme (CIP) is our ambitious 15-year plan.
-We aim to invest over £1 billion in schools, homes and community facilities in Camden.
-It’s our answer to government spending cuts.
-It's a new way to continue to invest in our community despite massive cuts in central government funding.
+The Community Investment Programme (CIP) is our ambitious plan to invest in schools, homes and community facilities in Camden.
+It's our way to continue to invest in our community despite massive cuts in central government funding.

 In September 2022 we committed to expanding the Programme and making an additional £1.3 billion investment that will see the Council increasing the numbers of social and affordable homes in Camden.